microsoft/FLAML/website/docs/Use-Cases/Task-Oriented-AutoML.md

 It adds a monotonicity constraint to XGBoost.
 This approach can be used to set any constraint that is a parameter in the underlying estimator's constructor.

-Besides the time budget for model search, users can set other constraints such as the maximal number of models to try, limit on training time and prediction time per model.
+3. Constraints on the models tried in AutoML.

-* `max_iter`: maximal number of models to try.
+Users can set constraints such as the maximal number of models to try, limit on training time and prediction time per model.
 * `train_time_limit`: training time in seconds.
 * `pred_time_limit`: prediction time per instance in seconds.